Shaas-Tutorials/CSharpCodingStandards/layout.md

 ## Code Styling and White Space

 Preferred settings in the Visual Studio 2017 Text Editor (C#) settings dialog.

+Summary of the styling guidelines:

+* Use tabs rather than spaces.
+* Open braces go on statement or type declaration line, not on their own line.
+* Do not use var when the type is explicit or obvious.
+* Do not use "this."
+* Do use intrinsic language types like `int` instead of Framework types like `Int32`.
+* Do use modern C# language features when possible (e.g., expression body, coalesce operator, etc.).

 ### Tabs